kam535/wax-documentation/pages/tags-carousel.md

 * `_layouts/tags.html`

 ## Browse tags
 You can change what field are populated on the Browse page by specifying your custom fields in the `tag-carousel.html` include in the `browse.md` file.
+On the Browse page, the tags are populated using an include: `_includes/tag-carousel.html`
 <br>
 Browse tags are managed by the following files:
 * `_includes/tag-carousel.html`